-Dispensationalism interprets the covenant in 9:27 as a covenant of an end time antichrist, but it is proposed here that it is God’s covenant with Israel because God’s covenant with Israel is the central theme throughout the entire Daniel 9.
-This is explained in The Covenant in Daniel 9, as well as in the previous article under the heading Prophetic Years, but this matter is critical for understanding Daniel 9.
+Dispensationalism interprets the covenant in Daniel 9:27 as a covenant of an end-time Antichrist, but it is proposed here that it is God’s covenant with Israel because God’s covenant with Israel is the central theme throughout the entire Daniel 9.
+This is explained in ‘The Covenant in Daniel 9‘, as well as in the previous article under the heading Prophetic Years, but this matter is critical for understanding Daniel 9.

-But if Israel confesses their sin (v40), God would renew His covenant with them (v42), that He might be their God (v45).
+But if Israel confesses their sin (Lev 26:40), God would renew His covenant with them (Lev 26:42), that He might be their God (Lev 26:45).

 (1) The prophecy of Daniel 9 was received at the end of Israel’s exile of 70 years (Dan 9:2).
-The exile was the covenant penalty for unfaithfulness: Israel was scattered to allow the land to have its rest (2Ch 36:21; Dan 9:11-13; cf. Lev.
-25:2).
+The exile was the covenant penalty for unfaithfulness: Israel was scattered to allow the land to have its rest (2 Chron 36:21; Dan 9:11-13; cf. Lev 25:2).

 The verb translated “make a firm” in the NASB is “gâbar”.
 Strong’s short definition of this word is “prevailed”.
-Of the 25 times this word appears in the OT, it is 14 times translated as prevail.
+Of the 25 times, this word appears in the OT, it is 14 times translated as “prevail.”
 The evidence of the usage of gâbar in the Bible (“The covenant of the Seventieth Week” by Meredith G. Kline) indicates that verse 27 has in view the enforcing of a covenant previously granted.
 It is not a verb for the initial making of a covenant.
-It should therefore be translated as “make firm a covenant”, and not as “make a firm covenant”.
+It should, therefore, be translated as “make firm a covenant”, and not as “make a firm covenant”.
 The KJV translates it as “confirm the covenant” and Young’s Literal Translation reads “strengthening a covenant”.
 “Confirm” and “strengthen” imply a covenant that existed prior to the last seven years.
 If so, it can only refer to God’s faithful fulfillment of the covenant He has given to His people.